EG-Lear/project-template-react-rails-api/README.md

 ## Description

-This project is scaffolded so that you can build a React frontend and Rails backend together, and easily deploy them to Heroku.
+This is a simple tool for planning trips around the world or in your own neighborhood.
+It allows you to plan multiple trips and add some recommended stops to those trips.

 ## Requirements